Do you want to install WordPress locally on Mac?

 Once your download is finished, double-click on the MAMP .pkg file.
 This will launch the MAMP installer.

-Now simply follow the onscreen instructions to install MAMP.
+Now, simply follow the onscreen instructions to install MAMP.

-Inside this MAMP folder you’ll find various files, plus a MAMP application.
+Inside this MAMP folder, you’ll find various files, plus a MAMP application.

-Double-click to launch the MAMP app.
+Simply double-click to launch the MAMP app.

 Before you get started, we recommend configuring a few settings to make your MAMP experience better.

-In the popup, select the Ports tab.
+In the popup, you’ll want to switch to the ‘Ports’ tab.

 You can now check which Apache Port MAMP is using.
 We recommend switching to Apache Port 8888 if MAMP isn’t already using this port.

-By default MAMP uses the /Applications/MAMP/htdocs/ folder, but you can change this to any other location.
+folder, but you can change this to any other location.

 You can name this folder anything you want.